Glaze defects: Crazing

-Glaze Fit.
-The matching of the thermal expansion of a glaze to that of the body on which it is held.
-To prevent crazing the glaze must be in compression when the ware has been cooled from the kiln to room temperature; to achieve this, the thermal expansion of the glaze must be less than that of the body.

 Steger's Crazing Test is a method for the assessment of the glaze fit.
 It is undertaken by measuring any deformation on cooling of a thin bar that was glazed only on one side.
 A common method of testing glazed ceramic ware for crazing resistance is to expose pieces of ware to the steam in an autoclave at a minimum of 50 psi.

-Seger's Rules are a series of empirical rules put forward by the H. A. Seger for the prevention of crazing and peeling.
+Seger's Rules are a series of empirical rules put forward by Hermann Seger for the prevention of crazing and peeling.
 To prevent crazing, the body should be adjusted as follows: decrease the clay, increase the free silica; replace some of the ball clay by kaolin; decrease the feldspar; grind the silica more finely; biscuit fire at higher temperature.
 Alternatively, the glaze can be adjusted: increase silica and/or decrease fluxes; replace some SiO2 by B2O3; replace fluxes of high equivalent weight by fluxes of lower equivalent weight.
 To prevent peeling, the body or glaze should be adjusted in the reverse direction.

-Peeling
+Shivering

-The breaking away of glaze from ceramic ware in consequence of too high a compression in the glaze layer; this is caused by the glaze being of such a composition that its expansion coefficient is too low to match that of the body.
+Shivering describes the breaking away of glaze from ceramic ware as a result of greater compression in the glaze layer than the body caused by the glaze having an expansion coefficient below the clay body's.

 It is the opposite of crazing, as are the preventative steps: see Seger's Rule above.
-Peeling is also known as shivering.
+Shivering is also known as peeling.